 70. UNITED STATES HISTORY I. Three hours credit.
-(Also offered by correspondence.)
 United States history to 1848, European background of American history, the age of discovery and colonization, the imperial rivalries, the revolution and the new nation, nationalism and sectionalism.

-71. UNITED STATES HISTORY II.
+- 71. UNITED STATES HISTORY II.
 Three hours credit.
-(Also offered by correspondence.)
 United States history, 1848-1912.
-The war between the states, reconstruction, the emergence of modern America, the United States as a world power, the new nationalism.

-72. UNITED STATES HISTORY III.
+The war between the states, reconstruction, the emergence of modern America, the United States as a world power, the new nationalism. - 72.
+UNITED STATES HISTORY III.
 Three hours credit.
-(Also offered by correspondence.)
 United States history, 1921 to the present.
-The new freedom, The First World War presperty and depression the New Problem.

-United States history, 1921 to the present.
-The new freedom, The First World War, prosperity and depression, the New Deal, the long armistice, the Second World War, post-war problems and adjustment.

-- 75. UNIT SURVEY OF UNITED STATES HISTORY.
+The new freedom, The First - World War, prosperity and depression, the New Deal, the long armistice, the Second World War, post-war problems and adjustment. - UNIT SURVEY OF UNITED STATES HISTORY.
 Five hours credit.
-(Also offered by correspondence.)

-Detailed consideration of specific units in American history with emphasis upon the content and materials for use in elementary schools. - 209.
-ECONOMIC HISTORY OF THE UNITED STATES.
+Detailed consideration of specific units in American history with emphasis upon the content and materials for use in elementary schools.

+209. ECONOMIC HISTORY OF THE UNITED STATES.
 Four hours credit.